SmithEcophysLab/biol6301_writing_spring2024/nick_notes/nick_writing_notes.md

 We then use this review to align the two hypotheses and discuss the relevance of this realignment for the development of reliable and robust Earth system models.

+## exercise 8.1
+### are all the data they presented necessary for the story?
+- yes and with good LD structure
+- story structure in the results/discussion presented the main result first and then brok this down with the more ancillary results
+	- similar to a "best poster" approach
+	- this is not always easy to do though I don't think
+	- integrated outcome + mechanisms
+	- some ancillary results maybe not necessary??
+- did not bounce back and forth between figures
+	- very linear is easy for the reader
+- good LD example, but maybe only possible with Nature-style integration of Discussion and results
+	- allowed nuances of data to shine through (be apparent)
+- lines on non-significant trends is a bit annoying